diesh/Coaching-staging/AboutGagan.md

                 <i class="fa fa-plus faq-icon"></i>
               </div>
               <div class="faq-answer">
                 <p>We’ll start by getting clear on what’s most important to you.
-Then we’ll build a structure to get there—through regular coaching, tools, reflection prompts, and accountability.
+Then we’ll build a structure to get there through regular coaching, tools, reflection prompts, and accountability.
 I’ll adapt the process as we go to match your energy, schedule, and growth goals.</p>
               </div>
             </div>